-Kombucha tea (KT) is a fermented, lightly effervescent beverage which is quickly becoming the drink du jour.
-[Not to be confused with Konbucha, a Japanese drink made with dried seaweed.]
+Kombucha tea (KT) is a fermented, lightly effervescent beverage that is quickly becoming the drink du jour.
+(Not to be confused with konbucha, a Japanese drink made with dried seaweed.)
 Many claims attribute health benefits to the beverage ― almost as many claims as you’ll find stories in the popular press and on lifestyle websites.
-Claims from such sites vary widely; no two lists are the same.
+Claims from such sites vary widely, and no two lists are the same.
 Almost all cite favorable effects on the gastrointestinal (digestive) system.
-None of the so-called favorable health claims are, however, substantiated by medical/scientific data collected through reliable, reproducible research.
-There are numerous reports of serious, even fatal, adverse effects, documented by both valid research and anecdotal accounts.
+None of the so-called favorable health claims are, however, substantiated by medical and scientific data collected through reliable, reproducible research.
+There are numerous reports of serious, even fatal, adverse effects documented by both valid research and anecdotal accounts.

-The first recorded use of kombucha was in 221 B.C., in Manchuria, during the Tsen dynasty.
+The first recorded use of kombucha was in 221 B.C., in Manchuria, during the Tsin dynasty.
 It was called “the tea of immortality.”
-Kombucha has been used in Japan, Europe, and Russia for centuries.
+Kombucha has been used in Japan, Europe and Russia for centuries.
 The name “kombucha” was first applied in Japan, 415 A.D.
-It is sometimes called “mushroom tea”, although kombucha is not a mushroom and contains no mushrooms.
+It is sometimes called “mushroom tea,” although kombucha is not a mushroom and contains no mushrooms.

 Traditionally, kombucha was home or locally made.
-In the 1990s mass-production and bottling led to distribution throughout Europe and the United States.
+In the 1990s, mass-production and bottling led to distribution throughout Europe and the United States.
 Within the last two to three years, the number of users has been growing rapidly.
 The market for kombucha is expected to grow 25 percent per year until 2020.
-Millennials, born 1982-2000, consume the most kombucha, but consumption among generation-Xs, born early 1960s to early 1980s, isn’t far behind.
+Millennials, born 1982-2000, consume the most kombucha, but consumption among Generation Xs, born between the mid-1960s to the early 1980s, isn’t far behind.

 Composition and Production

-Kombucha starts with black or green tea leaves added to boiling water and allowed to steep for 10 minutes, then sweetened, usually with sucrose.
+Kombucha starts with black or green tea leaves added to boiling water and allowed to steep for 10 minutes and then sweetened, usually with sucrose.
 It’s acidified by vinegar or already prepared kombucha, as a “symbiotic ‘colony’ of bacteria and yeast (SCOBY),” added to initiate fermentation.
-The principle yeast in the SCOBY is usually Saccharomyces cerevisiae, but Brettanomyces bruxellensis, Candida stellata, Schzosaccharomyces pombe, and others are used in lesser numbers.
+The principle yeast in the SCOBY is usually Saccharomyces cerevisiae, but Brettanomyces bruxellensis, Candida stellata, Schizosaccharomyces pombe and others are used in lesser numbers.
 The yeast reacts with the sucrose to produce fructose and glucose.
-The process produces alcohols and a slight effervescence.
+The process produces alcohol and a slight effervescence.

-The bacterial component of a SCOBY is virtually always Gluconacetobacter xylinus, although there may be one or more additional types of bacteria, in lesser numbers.
+The bacterial component of a SCOBY is virtually always Gluconacetobacter xylinus, although there may be one or more additional types of bacteria in lesser numbers.
 The bacteria react with the alcohols, oxidizing them to acetic and other acids.
-Without oxidation, the drink may be up to five percent alcohol.
-(Early in kombucha’s introduction to the United States, retail sales were temporarily banned in the U.S, because the ethanol content was sometimes greater than 5.0 percent.)
-Currently, the ethanol in commercially bottled kombucha is less than 1.0 percent, and is limited by law.
+Without oxidation, the drink may be up to 5 percent alcohol.
+Early in kombucha’s introduction to the United States, retail sales were temporarily banned in the U.S., because the ethanol content was sometimes greater than 5 percent.
+Currently, the ethanol in commercially bottled kombucha is less than 1.0 percent and is limited by law.

 The preparation is covered and incubates for one to eight weeks.
-The optimal temperature for incubation is 20 to 22 degrees centigrade, although temperatures of 18 to 26 degrees centigrade are acceptable.
-The growth of undesirable organisms is inhibited by the addition of the small amount of previously fermented kombucha, which lowers the pH.
+The optimal temperature for incubation is 68 to 72 degrees Fahrenheit―although temperatures of 64 F to 79 F are acceptable.
+The growth of undesirable organisms is inhibited by the addition of the small amount of previously fermented kombucha, which lowers the pH level.
 The fermentation and conversion processes accelerate for the first four days, then the rate of the processes declines, helping to limit the ethanol content.

 When kombucha is cultivated at home, there is more concern about potential contamination by disease-causing bacteria, compared to kombucha produced commercially.
 Kombucha should be prepared and stored in glass containers previously sterilized in boiling water.
 Using glass avoids leaching of toxic substances, such as lead, from containers into the product.